TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 ## 4) Supabase Setup

 ### Create or Confirm `profiles` Table
-Now we include a new **role** column.
-This column defaults to `"user"`, but the very first account inserted into the table will be set to `"admin"` by our trigger.
+This table now has a new **role** column.
+The column defaults to `"user"`, but the very first account inserted into the table will be set to `"admin"` by our trigger.

 ```sql
 create table if not exists profiles (